 Not only will it mean no surprises when that time of the month comes around, but it can ensure that when an unexpected feeling does arise, like a random day of ‘cramping’ mid-cycle, you are equipped with the knowledge of what’s actually occurring.

-Plus, knowing what’s coming means you can make any necessary lifestyle adjustments to help ease the discomfort or at the very least, know when it’ll pass.
+Plus, knowing what happens throughout the menstrual cycle can help you make any necessary lifestyle adjustments to ease the discomfort or at the very least, know when it’ll pass.